daqifi/daqifi-java-api/README.md

 ## Useful Stuff
 Useful Classes:
-   * Server can be run as a stand alone Java application that emulates the Wifi DAQ SCPI Measure command.
+   * Server can be run as a stand alone Java application that emulates the DAQiFi SCPI Measure command.
      Data generated is a saw wave with a vertical offset equal to the channel and a period of 1 second.
-   * UdpResponder can be run as a stand alone Java application that emulates the Wifi DAQs discovery feature.
+   * UdpResponder can be run as a stand alone Java application that emulates the DAQiFi device discovery feature.

 ## Third Party Dependencies
    * Java JRE 1.8